shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Can I change the time between checks?</summary>
-You can via the config file (config.json) but you might get 0min watched warnings.
+You can via Settings->Experimental or manually changing the config file (config.json) but you might get 0min watched warnings (at the end of a stream) if it's too low.
 I feel 10min (default) is a good compromise.
 </details>

 <details>